vlkv/avalanche/build_instructions.md

 ### Rotary encoders
+* IMPORTANT NOTE: Only 1 rotary encoder could be installed on each half.
 * Solder all 7 pins of rotary encoders to the PCB this fixes the encoder the best.
 * Do not install both kailh socket and rotary encoder into the same switch slot on the PCB.
 Install either one.